 For instance, www.LondonFood.tech can get backlinks on the anchor text ‘London food tech’ from reputed websites.

-This will give search engines a positive indication about the website’s relevance for those keywords.
+This will give search engines a positive indication of the website’s relevance for those keywords.

 Therefore, a keyword-rich name on new domain extensions can, in fact, help boost a website’s SEO and scale your business.